Project Name: Yakiniku Yokocho

 Location: Regent Place, Sydney

-Located in the heart of Regent Place, Sydney CBD, Yakiniku Yokocho is a Japanese barbeque restaurant that broadly translates to having grilled meat in hidden laneways.
-It offers an authentic Japanese barbeque experience similarly to the ones found in the alleyways of Japan.
-Yakiniku Yokocho’s intention is to bring these colourful and vibrant mysterious food alleys to the heart of Sydney.
+Located in the heart of Regent Place, Sydney CBD, Yakiniku Yokocho is a Japanese barbeque restaurant that offers an authentic experience transporting you to the vibrant and mysterious food alleyways of Japan.